Compatible & Open

 Uses the in-memory computing model, DAG scheduling framework, and efficient optimizer to deliver the comprehensive performance 100 times over that of the traditional MR model.

 Bills you based on the usage time.
 The pricing unit of DLI is compute unit (CU).
-A CU contains one four-core CPU and 16 GB memory.
+A CU contains four cores and 16 GB memory.
 DLI bills you ¥1.4 per CU per hour.

 You can connect to DLI using JDBC or SDK, and DLI complies with ANSI SQL 2003.
 With DLI, you can perform analysis based on massive volume of data, instead of taking care of the deployment and O&M of SQL engines.